lebogan/snob/README.md

 ## Config file
 A first run will create a default YAML config file named **~/.snob/snobrc.yml** if it doesn't already exist.
-The directory's permissions are set to 0o700 (-rw-r--r--) for added security.
+The directory's permissions are set to 0o700 (drwx------) for added security.
 The initial set of credentials is for a host named __dummy__.
 Afterwards, if the host is not in the config file, you will be asked to enter credentials manually with the option to save them.
 ```